 And being a lawyer grounded in the common law adversary system I plan to attend various Courts in session, visit lawyers/avocats, to see how the French investigatory/civil legal system works & how the profession operates.
 And, yes, there are Law schools to visit & so much more.
 You can see why I need to acquire a level of adeptness in French.

 And just to complete the picture: The owners are selling because they have purchased another house about 50 kms away in the adjacent Charente region.
 Like us, their main home is here in South Australia.
-They live in the capital Adelaide, while we live in the Barossa Valley wine country north of Adelaide.
+They live in Adelaide (the capital of Sth Australia) while we live in the Barossa Valley wine country north of Adelaide.